-- What is a meeting purpose statement?
+- What is a meeting purpose?

-- Meeting purpose vs. meeting objectives
+- Meeting purpose vs. meeting objective: Three key differences

-- Examples of meeting purpose statements
+- Examples of different meeting purposes

-What is a meeting purpose statement?
+What is a meeting purpose?

 1General vs. specific

 2Cause vs. action

 Let’s use the gala example again here.
 Your objectives will acknowledge that you need funding (that’s your purpose) and give your team tasks that fall under that purpose.
 Outlining a budget, designing the invitation, and finding a venue and caterer are all possible objectives that support the meeting purpose.